 Back to camp for a simple breakfast of fried flatbread and Nutella before getting on our way to the monumental Canyon d’Adail, known to the Afar people as Dimbia.
 It is an intersection of rifts and land faulting, south of Ghoubbet el Kharäb.
 Quite an impressive sight!

-This natural phenomenon of the chimneys by Lake Abbe and the Dimbia Canyon are very much for adventurers happy to explore off the beaten track.
-If you’re not one of these travellers, get out your comfort zone, can’t recommend it enough!
+Djibouti is one of the top places to visit in 2018 and this natural phenomenon of the chimneys by Lake Abbe and the Dimbia Canyon are very much for adventurers happy to explore off the beaten track… you could even try venturing further into neighbouring Somaliland!
+If you’re not one of these travellers, get out your comfort zone, I can’t recommend it enough!